Asana Logo

 2015 – today

-After changing the concept, the company adopted the logo in a new design.
-Everything has undergone a change – both typography and image.
-As a result, a different font appeared – also lowercase and rounded, but with an identical side element for all letters.
+After changing the concept, the company adopted a new logo.
+Everything has changed, both in typography and in images.
+As a result, a different font appeared, also lowercase and rounded, but with an identical side element for all letters.
 This helped to unify the inscription visually.
-Three dots are located in front of the company name.
-Now they are large, pink, and folded in a triangle shape.
-As conceived by the staff of the Moving Brands studio, they symbolize an upward arrow, which indicates the growing possibilities of the brand.
+Three dots precede the company name.
+Now they are large, pink, and folded into a triangle shape.
+As conceived by the Moving Brands studio staff, they symbolize an upward-pointing arrow indicating the brand’s growing possibilities.

 Font and Colors

 The typography and color of the logo convey a sense of balance.
 The font was developed in close collaboration between Moving Brands and Asana’s corporate designers.
-The improved lettering is the cornerstone of the brand’s modern identity: it consists of proportional circular letters with unusual cuts at the edges.
+The improved lettering is the cornerstone of the brand’s modern identity: it comprises proportional circular letters with distinctive edge cuts.

-The palette is very different from what it was before.
-Until 2015, the program used a blue-green icon, which was boring to many.
+The palette is very different from before.
+Until 2015, the program used a blue-green icon, which bored many.
 To become a “multi-colored narwhal,” as designer Micah Daigle put it, she switched to bright pinks and yellows.
 This color combination was inspired by a concept created during the sketching experiment.
 The bright gradient symbolizes the flow of energy.
 It is balanced by the word “asana,” written in dark blue (# 283343) letters.

 What does the Asana logo mean?